 In this project, students will work together in teams to complete a set of tasks in the context of a larger project.

-Please bring along your own laptops to use as X-terminals.
+Please use your own laptops to use as X-terminals.

 You will receive login info a week or two before the course so that you can make sure that your laptop allows you to access the server.